CedricHermansBIT/pyGameBoy/README.md

 ## Usage

-Within read_gb.py, change the path to the ROM you want to play on line 202
+In config.txt, set the first line to the path of the ROM you want to run.

-Run the program from within the directory that contains the python scripts and DMG_ROM.bin
+Run the read_gb.py program from within the directory that contains the python scripts and DMG_ROM.bin

 ```bash
 python3 read_gb.py